andrew/ultimate-awesome/README.md

 - [awesome-rax](https://github.com/raxjs/awesome-rax) - 👍A collection of awesome things related to Rax.
 - [awesome-software-engineer](https://github.com/raychongtk/awesome-software-engineer) - Something that your school doesn't teach you.
 - [awesome-easy-apply](https://github.com/sample-resume/awesome-easy-apply) - 🚀 A curated list of 800+ software engineering companies that use easy-to-apply job platforms like Lever and Greenhouse.
-- [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-raku](https://github.com/sfischer13/awesome-raku) - :star: Useful resources for Raku (formerly known as Perl 6) programmers.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-readings](https://github.com/techgaun/awesome-readings) - List of Awesome Research Articles on Computer Science and Technology.